EF1874/memos-api-mcp/README.md

-# @memtensor/memos-api-mcp
+# MCP Server for MemOS API

-A Model Context Protocol (MCP) implementation for the Memos API service.
-This package provides a command-line interface to interact with Memos API using MCP standards.
+A Model Context Protocol (MCP) implementation for the [MemOS](https://github.com/MemTensor/MemOS) API service.
+This package provides a command-line interface to interact with MemOS API using MCP standards.

 ## MCP Configuration

-To use this package In IDE
+To use this package In MCP Client, use the following configuration:

 ```json
 {